The Top Technology Trends of 2017

-Blockchain is a way of distributing a database across many far-flung computers, keeping track of digital ledgers, transactions and possibly coins.
+The blockchain is a way of distributing a database across many far-flung computers, keeping track of digital ledgers, transactions and possibly coins.
 These entries – or blocks - are digitally signed off ensuring their authenticity and integrity and are then distributed across an established infrastructure.

-Significant cooperation still needs to occur in order for blockchain to be become the favoured transaction for digital businesses.
+Significant cooperation still needs to occur in order for blockchain to become the favoured transaction for digital businesses.
 But seeing as blockchain can be configured to work in a variety of supply chain industries – such as healthcare - Gartner estimates the first $1bn blockchain corporation will exist by 2022.

-2017 promises to be a year where interfaces will be become increasingly intelligent and conversational.
+2017 promises to be a year where interfaces will become increasingly intelligent and conversational.
 Not only will we be able to routinely verbally interact with Siri or Alexa but also text apps asking them to carry out tasks.